shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/traffic_segregation.md

 * For the security group, Shotgun only requires the inbound port tcp/443 to be open

-* Please contact Shotgun Support to get the endpoint approved so you can start using it
+* Please contact Shotgun Support to get the endpoint approved, so that you can start using it

 ![Create endpoint](../images/spc-endpoint-create_privatelink.png)